EJOOSTEROP/crewcal/README.md

 <div>

-  Convert an airline crew schedule pdf into iCalendar format.
+  Convert an airline crew schedule pdf into iCalendar format using a machine learning Large Language Model.
 An LLM (Large Language Model, specifically OpenAI's gpt-3.5-turbo) is used to extract the schedule information. iCalender files are recognized by most calendar systems (iOS, Android, Google, ++) and will create the flights on your phone/device calendar.

   The PDF schedule does not need to follow a very prescribed structured format.